UKHackspaceFoundation/resources/Hackspace Owners Manual/Infrastructure/Physical/Access Control/README.md

 switches.

 Everyone is individual so tactfully engage your members who may have physical issues with the introduction of access control and ask for their input.
-Do his in the planning stages so that you can try to include adjustments as might be needed to support your members.
+Do this in the planning stages so that you can try to include adjustments as might be needed to support your members.